-The Affordable Care Act includes many reforms that have overhauled the U.S. healthcare system, including the establishment of health insurance exchanges, the elimination of preexisting condition exclusions and lifetime maximums, the requirement that plans include certain essential health benefits, and the availability of cost sharing subsidies and premium tax credits, among numerous other provisions.
+The Affordable Care Act includes many reforms that have overhauled the U.S. healthcare system, including the establishment of health insurance exchanges, the elimination of pre-existing condition exclusions and lifetime maximums, the requirement that plans include certain essential health benefits, and the availability of cost sharing subsidies and premium tax credits, among numerous other provisions (certain reforms do no apply to Puerto Rico).